 Along with ensuring your kids have a great time, it’s a much better experience for all if the adults are really enjoying themselves as well.

-If you are an adult, we think you’ll find several things you’ll want to do on our list of bucket list-worthy Japan experiences.
-Most are also great with kids!
+If you are an adult, we think you’ll find several things you’ll want to do in our collection of bucket list-worthy Japan experiences.

 25 Family-Friendly Activities in Japan